 The demand for fish and meat is also increasing every year.
-Indonesia is the second-biggest producer of poultry birds in the Asia Pacific region and one of the largest seafood producers in the world.
+Indonesia is the second-largest producer of poultry birds in the Asia Pacific region and one of the largest seafood producers in the world.
 However, there is a large gap between the income from the fisheries sector compared to land-based agriculture.
-The fisheries sector contributed less than three percent of Indonesia’s GDP even though 77% of its geographical area is made up of the ocean.
-Realizing the unexplored potential of the marine sector, Indonesia’s current president, Joko Widodo, is shifting the country’s focus towards this sector as part of his goal to make Indonesia a global maritime axis.
+The fisheries sector contributed less than three percent to Indonesia’s GDP even though 77% of its geographical area is made up of ocean waters.
+Realizing the unexplored potential of the marine sector, Indonesia’s current president, Joko Widodo, is focusing the country's attention on this sector as part of his goal to make Indonesia a global maritime axis.

-As for the forestry sector, Indonesia is one of the world’s largest exporters of tropical timber products, ranging from plywood, pulp, and paper to furniture and handicrafts.
+As for the forestry sector, Indonesia is one of the world’s largest exporters of tropical timber products, ranging from plywood, pulp, and paper which are used to produce furniture and handicrafts.
 This subsector, however, is expected to grow slower in the future as Indonesia attempts to decrease its deforestation rates.

 Challenges facing the Indonesian agriculture sectorDespite the significant size of Indonesia’s agriculture industry, some barriers to maximizing its potential still exist, such as poor technological advancement and supply chain challenges.
 These challenges are further compounded by prolonged spells of bad weather, such as drought, leading to shortages of basic commodities such as rice, wheat, soybean, and sugar.